Lynas Rare Earths (LYC) Q2 2026 earnings summary

 Outlook and guidance

-Target annual NdPr production capacity is 10,500 tons, with ongoing ramp-up efforts and a clear objective to reach this run rate as soon as possible.
+Targeting a production run rate of 10,500 tons per annum of NdPr, with ongoing ramp-up and a clear operational plan to achieve this as soon as possible.

 Positive market sentiment and higher benchmark pricing continued into January 2026.